emoncms/development/Modules/myelectric_tutorial/readme.md

     <h2>Hello World</h2>
     <p>Im now serving this from myelectric_view.php</p>

-Try it out, navigate to http://your-ip-address/emoncms/myelectric/view in your browser, you should see hello world again.
+**Try it out:** navigate to http://your-ip-address/emoncms/myelectric/view in your browser, you should see hello world again.

 ### Building the power display

-Replace the hello world view code with the following HTML which creates our power display (although static for now).
+Replace the hello world view code with the following HTML which creates the power display (although value wont change for now).

     <!-- defenition of the style/look of the elements on our page (CSS stylesheet) -->
     <style>